-- 1. Plug in all the power cords or power connectors located at the rear of the subsystem. - 2.
-Turn on Power On/Off Switch to power on the subsystem. - 3.
+- 2. Turn on each Power On/Off Switch to power on the subsystem. - 3.
 The Power LED on the front Panel will turn green.

 3.4 SCSI Termination

 Two 68-pin wide SCSI connectors are provided on the back of the enclosure for connecting the array to the system.
 These connectors are used in one of two ways: